Science Café at EKA

 • IMPORTANT!
 Before you attend the selected course, remember to inform your “Coordinatore del Corso di Studi” and the “Segreteria didattica” of your Department, following the dedicated guidelines.
 Failure to do so will preclude credit recognition.

-Browse through the Alliance study offer
+Browse through the Alliance study offer.

 Online information session for the 2nd Seed Funding call